kwalczak80/Speedy-cars/README.md

 404 page

 If the page the user is trying to reach is not accessible, the following error message will be displayed on the screen.
 The user can return to the home page by pressing the home button.
-There is no need to hit the back button on their browser.
+There is no need to hit the back button on the browser.

 ![404 error page](docs/images/existing-features/404-page/404-error-message.JPG)